- Inflammatory Breast Cancer

 What is inflammatory breast cancer?

 There is some disagreement in the numbers, but IBC probably accounts for about 1% of all breast cancers diagnosed in the United States.
 Some experts believe that IBC may be more common, but diagnosing it is often difficult.
-This can mean the disease is not being reported as often as it should.
+This can mean the disease is not being reported as often as it should be.

 How is inflammatory breast cancer different from the more common types of breast cancer?